 Before you start the baking process, set your oven to 350°.

-1. Place a sieve on a large bowl
+- Place a sieve in a large bowl

-2. Sieve the dry ingredients to the sieve: 1.5 cups of all purpose flour, 2 tsp pumpkin pie spice, 1/4 tsp of salt, 1 tsp baking soda and 2 Tbsp of vegan chocolate protein powder.
+- Sieve the dry ingredients to the sieve: 1.5 cups of all-purpose flour, 2 tsp pumpkin pie spice, 1/4 tsp of salt, 1 tsp baking soda, and 2 Tbsp of vegan chocolate protein powder.
 Set aside

-3. In a separate bowl, add 1.5 cups melted vegan butter and 1 cup + 1 Tbsp of demerara sugar.
+- Add 1.5 cups melted vegan butter and 1 cup + 1 Tbsp of demerara sugar in a separate bowl.

-6. Add the flour mixture slowly and blend everything together until you have a doughy texture.
-Do you not over kneed the ingredients.
+- Add the flour mixture slowly and blend until you have a doughy texture.

-8. Roll the balls in vegan confectioners sugar and transfer to a baking tray.
+- Roll the balls in vegan confectioner sugar and transfer them to a baking tray.
 Continue until you have used up all the dough

-9. Using the back of a spoon, gently press down on the dough ball to flatten them slightly
+- Using the back of a spoon, gently press down on the dough ball to flatten it slightly

 Place the baking tray in a 350° preheated oven.
 Bake for 12 minutes only

-Remove the cookies from the oven and let them cool to touch before serving.
+Remove the cookies from the oven and let them cool to the touch before serving.

 Vegan Pumpkin Spice Cookies